GillesRasigade/mesh2/README.md

 ## Project Roadmap

 * Move files and folders by drag and drop
-* Avoid the blank effect when applying a new album cover
+* Avoid the blank effect when applying a new album cover -> ok
 * Add a folders tree explorer on the left